ROZALIYA0206/whitepaper/technical.md

 #### Governance Model

 Governance is the process by which people reach consensus on subjective matters that cannot be controlled entirely by software algorithms.
 In the Rublix instance, initial validators have to be choosen by the power of a select few in order to secure the network.
 The Rublix software-based blockchain implements a governance process that efficiently combines a hybrid Proof of Authority and Proof of Stake protocol.
 In order for a user to become a validator, they must be invited by an authoritive figure and stake the same amount of tokens as the invitee.
+The users stake can be gifted or purchased on an exchange.

 A blockchain based on the Rublix software recognizes that power originates within the token holders and initial validators. who delegate that power to the block producers.
 The block producers are given limited and checked authority to freeze accounts, update defective applications, and propose hard forking changes to the underlying protocol.